Lawand-A/iptv/README.md

 A fully static, single-page web application for organizing and playing IPTV content.
 No build step, no backend, and no user accounts.
 Everything runs in the browser and the data stays local.

 ## What it does
 StreamHub lets the user import playlists and stream sources into a personal media library with a dark, TV-friendly interface.

 It supports movies, live TV channels, series with episodes, and **embeddable web players too**.
 Content can come from M3U playlists, Xtream Codes providers, or manual entries.

 The app is designed to work like a lightweight Netflix-style client: poster grids, category rows, searchable lists, resume playback, watchlist, and recently watched.

 ## How to use
-Downlaod this github project and then open the `index.html` file with a browser.
+(Downlaod this github project)[https://github.com/Lawand-A/iptv/archive/refs/heads/main.zip] and then open the `index.html` file with a browser.

-This is a Demo: [http://tv.crackoverflow.com]
+This is a live Demo: http://tv.crackoverflow.com

 ## Main views
 - **Home**: hero banner, recently watched, watchlist, movies, series, categories, and recently added rows.